 Since 2012, we have established clear rules to manage the specific risks of budget support, and ensure a good risk-benefit balance.

 Our risk management framework requires that we:

-- identify the risks, mitigating measures, and risk responses
+- identify the risks (including the risk of non-intervening), mitigating measures, and risk responses

 - discuss them with all parties concerned as part of our policy dialogue